-Attribute Туре Description from A ccess Reque st Acc ess Chall enge Name [RFC 2548], [RFC 2865], [RFC 3576], [RFC 3579], [RFC 3580], [RFC 4372], and [RFC 5580] Login EAP-TTLS EAP-TLS Login EAP- TTLS EAP- TLS CHAP- Password 3 This Attribute indicates the response value provided by a Challenge-Handshake Authentication Protocol (CHAP) user in response to the challenge.
-MUST MUST be used for CHAPv2 within EAP- TTLS - - - - NAS-IP- Address 4 This Attribute indicates the identifying IP Address of the NAS which is requesting authentication of the user.
-MUST be present if NAS- Identifier is not present MUST be present if NAS- Identifier is not present MUST be present if NAS- Identifier is not present - - - NAS-Port 5 This Attribute indicates the physical port number of the NAS which is authenticating the user.
-Note: This is using "port" in its sense of a physical connection on the NAS, not in the sense of a TCP or UDP port number.
-MUST MUST MUST - - - Service Type 6 This Attribute indicates the type of service the user has requested, or the type of service to be provided.
+Attribute Туре pe Description from [RFC 2548], [RFC 2865], [RFC 5176], [RFC 3579], [RFC 3580], [RFC 4372], [RFC 5580], and [RFC 3162] А Access Challenge Name Login EAP-TTLS EAP-TLS Login EAP- TTLS EAP- TLS NAS-IP- Address 4 This Attribute indicates the identifying IP Address of the NAS which is requesting authentication of the user.
+MUST MUST be present if NAS- Identifier is not present and if it's an IPv4 NAS MUST be present if NAS- Identifier is not present and if it's an IPv4 NAS - - - Service Type 6 This Attribute indicates the type of service the user has requested, or the type of service to be provided.
 This is set to 'login'.
-MUST MUST MUST - - - Framed- Protocol 7 This Attribute indicates the framing to be used for framed access.
-MAY MAY MAY - - - Framed-MTU 12 Frame-MTU sets the max Maximum Transmission Unit (MTU) size and is recommended to be used when transferring EAP within RADIUS since packet sizes with EAP may exceed some AAA proxy to home AAA link MTUs.
-MAY MAY МАҮ - - - Reply- Message 18 This Attribute indicates text which MAY be displayed to the user.
-When used in an Access- Accept, it is the success message.
+MUST - - - - - Framed-IP- Address 8 This Attribute indicates the IP address to be configured for the user.
+MUST - - Framed-IP- Netmask 9 NAS request for a submask to be used for the user.
+Used as a hint by the NAS to the server that it would prefer that netmask, but the server is not required to honor the hint.
+[RFC 2865]. - MAY MAY Framed-MTU 12 Frame-MTU sets the max Maximum Transmission Unit (MTU) size and is recommended to be used when transferring EAP within RADIUS since packet sizes with EAP may exceed some AAA proxy to home AAA link MTUs.
+MAY MAY - - - Reply- Message 18 This Attribute indicates text which MAY be displayed to the user.
+When used in an Access-Accept, it is the success message.
 When used in an Access-Reject, it is the failure message.
-When used in an Access-Challenge, it MAY indicate a dialog message to prompt the user for a response. - - - MAY MAY MAY Class 25 This Attribute is available to be sent by the server to the client in an Access-Accept.
-It MUST be sent unmodified by the client to the accounting server as part of the Accounting- Request packet The client MUST NOT interpret the attribute locally. - - - - -
+When used in an Access-Challenge, it MAY indicate a dialog message to prompt the user for a response. - - - MAY - - State 24 Used for EAP during EAP-SIM exchanges.
+If sent in an Access-Challenge, it shall be sent unmodified, unaltered by the NAS in an Access-Request.
+See [3GPP 29.234] for use with EAP-SIM.
+MUST MUST MAY MAY Class 25 This Attribute is available to be sent by the server to the client in an Access-Accept.
+It MUST be sent unmodified by the client to the accounting server as part of the Accounting-Request packet The client MUST NOT interpret the attribute locally. - - - - - -